shutogeorgio/imagine-debater/README.md

 ## Overview
+👾 Imagine Debater
 Debate Game Platforms
 Emmit one role + three items for game

 ## Rules
-> 1 vs 1 battle
+> - 1 vs 1 battle
-> Get one role and three items for each player
+> - Get one role and three items for each player
-> player gets 10 sec to create strategy to defeat opponent
+> - player gets 10 sec to create strategy to defeat opponent
-> In 1 min, can appeal who the role is greater than opponent one
+> - In 1 min, can appeal who the role is greater than opponent one
-> do role vice versa as well and judge by other people
+> - do role vice versa as well and judge by other people

 You can also check from /overview routes